eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 .. _link: http://www.omg.org/spec/DDS-XTypes/1.2

-eProsima Fast-RTPS provides a dynamic way to define and use topic types and topic data.
+eProsima Fast RTPS provides a dynamic way to define and use topic types and topic data.
 Our implementation follows the OMG Extensible and Dynamic Topic Types for DDS interface.
 For more information you can read the document (DDS-XTypes V1.2) in this link_.